Christmas drink-driving campaign aimed at ‘morning after’ drivers

 Check points

 Mr Sheahan said since last April the numbers of arrests for drink driving had risen alarmingly.
 While they had been falling from about 610 in January to 560 in March, they had risen steadily since April .
-In the year-to-date, 6,890 drivers were found to be over the limit.
+In the year-to-date, 6,890 drivers were arrested for driving under the influence.
+These included 6,480 alcohol detections and just over 400 drug detections.

 He said the rise was partly attributable to adverse weather conditions keeping people off the roads in March, to the very warm summer which encouraged people to be out, as well as greater Garda enforcement and more vehicles on the road because of the economic upturn.